What is Reiki?

 Please let the next 24-48 hours be a time to be gentle with yourself.
 Drink extra water and add herbal teas if you enjoy them, take a warm Epsom salt bath, nourish yourself well with nutrient-dense healing foods like homemade soups and broth, and allow any shifting or release to happen.
 Be fluid and embrace the healing process, but please call me if you experience any disturbing or lingering symptoms.

-Aromatherapy – As a certified Aromatherapist, I often include the therapeutic use of essential oils in our sessions.
-They may be used simply for calming the nervous system to ready the body for healing.
-They can also help release emotional or energetic trauma, stuck emotions, negative patterns, and energetic blockages.
+Aromatherapy – As a certified Aromatherapist, I include the therapeutic use of essential oils in our sessions.
+They may be used simply for calming the nervous system to ready the body for healing or they can also help release emotional or energetic trauma, stuck emotions, negative patterns, and energetic blockages.

 Crystals – Crystals act as a conduit, concentrating and changing energy to reach a certain frequency.
 We may use them at times to help change the energy flow of the room or the client.

-Emotional Release Techniques – These techniques allow us to release emotional or energetic trauma, stuck emotions, negative patterns, and energetic blockages more quickly and completely.
+Emotional Release Techniques – These techniques allow us to release emotional or energetic trauma, stuck emotions, negative patterns, and energetic blockages that can prevent or otherwise hinder the mind and body’s ability to heal.